simon0h/Bill-Splitter/README.md

 ## **Technologies used**
 This web app uses:
-* React
+* React (JSX, HTML, JavaScript, CSS)
-* Hosted on Amazon Amplify
+* Hosted on AWS Amplify
+* Favicon by Stable Diffusion